-The GemsTracker open source code is stored on GitHub.
-Individual projects should also use version control for their code storage with links to tagged versions of the open source code.
-In a preferred deployment all source updates of the production system should be from tagged versions.
+The GemsTracker open source code is stored on SourceForge using SVN.
+Individual projects should also use SVN for their code storage with links to tagged versions of the open source code.
+In a preferred deployment all source updates of the production system should be from tagged SVN versions.
+GemsTracker application environments